SkygearIO/features/370-auth-ui/web-ui.md

 ## Security considerations

-### The session cookie is SameSite=Lax by default

-To make cookie visible in third-party context, the developer must set it to None.

 ### Derived frame-ancestors from redirect_uris

 Skygear Auth derives frame-ancestors by looking at the redirect_uris of all registered clients.
 If the redirect_uri is `https`, then the domain is added to frame-ancestors.
 If the redirect_uri is `http` and the domain is loopback address or the domain ends with `localhost`, then the domain is also added to frame-ancestors.